mantidproject/documents/Design/InstrumentViewUpgrade/InstrumentViewUpgrade.md

 ### Dependencies

 Initial investigations are using `pyvista` for the 3D drawing, along with `pyvistaqt` for the Qt wrapper.
-This is because `pyvista` is already being used for other `mantid` developments, so ideally we would not want multiple Python 3D drawing modules as dependencies, one should suffice.
+This is because `pyvista` is already being used for at least one other `mantid` development, [NeuXtalViz](https://github.com/zjmorgan/NeuXtalViz), so ideally we would not want multiple Python 3D drawing modules as dependencies, one should suffice.

 IV2 will depend on `mantid`, or more likely `mantidqt`, depending on requirements.